 Your Regular Veterinary Clinic

 If your pet experiences an emergency during your veterinarian's regular office hours, they should be first on your list to call.
-At our Tennessee animal hospital, we provide emergency and urgent veterinary care for cats and dogs during our regular hours.
+At our Nashville animal hospital, we provide emergency and urgent veterinary care for cats and dogs during our regular hours.

 A Local Emergency Pet Hospital

-If your pet emergency happens when your regular veterinarian is closed (e.g.: late at night or on a weekend), call your closest Tennessee emergency vet clinic (ideally, this pet hospital will be within a 30 to 60-minute drive).
+If your pet emergency happens when your regular veterinarian is closed (e.g.: late at night or on a weekend), call your closest Nashville emergency vet clinic (ideally, this pet hospital will be within a 30 to 60-minute drive).

 Pet Poison Control Hotline